Educating the consumer – Nutritional information only is not enough

 Nutrition basics should be taught in school

 When food costs twice!A recent report showed that the annual medical cost of obesity reached $147 billion (see article).
 On the other hand the contribution of the meat and poultry industry in the US is $832 billion annually.
 Therefore, we can expect ongoing arguments between economic interest and health care costs for a while.
+The simple fact is that too many Americans do not eat a properly balanced diet and that should change.

 The most efficient way to improve eating habits is by understanding nutrition and educating children at an early age about health and food, and about diseases caused by either unbalance or excess.
 Food safety is not only about bacteria or residues, but also about handling food properly and eating right.